OpenSourceEconomics/respy/doc/source/details.rst

     8           lagged schooling
     ======      ========================

-.. _data.respy.paras:
 * **data.respy.info**

-This file provides descriptive statistics about the simulated dataset and the underlying parameterization.
+This file provides descriptive statistics such as the choice probabilities and the wage distributions.
+It also prints out the underlying parameterization of the model.

 * **sim.respy.log**

 This file allows to monitor the progress of the simulation.
+It provides information about the seed used to sample the random components of the agents' state experience and the total number of simulated agents.

 * **sol.respy.log**

-Depending on the user's request, it can be quite time consuming until the algorithm is finished with the solution of the model.
 This file allow to monitor the progress of the backward induction procedure.

-|
+If the interpolation method is used during the backward induction procedure, the coefficient estimates and goodness of fit statistics are provided.

 Estimation
 """"""""""